Çorlu train derailment: Aftermath

 Several emergency services, including AFAD, UMKE, Health Ministry emergency 112 and Gendarmerie, arrived at the scene for rescue operations.
 The closest distance of the highway to the accident site was approximately 3 km.
 Due to the muddy terrain which was a result of the sudden heavy rainfall, access by road vehicles was impossible.
 The victims were transported to the ambulances waiting on the highway using tractors' chaser bins provided by the villagers.
 Tracked vehicles had to be sent to the accident site.
 The injured passengers were transported to nearby hospitals by ambulances and helicopters.
 Rescue operations continued all night, and were completed at 6:00 hours the next day.

-Repair of the railroad began on 9 July.
+Track repairs began on 9 July.
 First, the ballast, sleepers, and damaged tracks were renewed from both sides.
-Following the restoration of the track, the overturned and damaged cars were removed on July 14 by a work force of 30 with the help of a railroad crane.
+Following the restoration of the track, the overturned and damaged cars were removed on 14 July by a workforce of 30, with the help of a railroad crane.
 The cars were transported firstly to Çorlu railway station on a freight train and from there to the Mechanical and Chemical Industry Corporation (MKE) in İzmit by trucks.
 In February 2021, the mother of a victim was fined to pay TL 8,840 ($1,191 at that time) for insulting public officials while active on social media.

+On 25 April 2024, a court in Çorlu sentenced nine railway officials to a combined total more than 108 years’ imprisonment for “causing death and injury by negligence” over the disaster, with individual sentences ranging from eight years and four months for a deputy rail maintenance manager to 17 and a half years to Turkish Railways' regional manager.
+Four other officials were acquitted.